 On July 1, 2016, this mandatory reporting law was amended to include additional mandatory reporters and added at-risk adults with an Intellectual/Developmental Disability (I/DD) to the same protected class with at-risk elders.

 If you are a mandatory reporter and observe or suspect mistreatment (abuse, neglect, or exploitation) of an at-risk elder or adult with an I/DD, you must make a report with law Enforcement within 24 hours.
-The Denver Police Department can be contacted by calling 911 or 720-913-2000.
-Phone or online reports are not accepted for these allegations.

 If you are a community member who is not considered to be a mandatory reporter or are a mandatory reporter who needs to report issues of self-neglect or other concerns, please contact Denver Adult Protective Services Hotline at 720-944-2994.